-- 8.2.1 - The offside rule applies on the Cat D category but only between the goal line and the edge of the penalty box.
+- 8.2.1 - The offside rule also applies on the competition's 7v7, between the offside 7x7 line/penalty area and the goal line.

-- 8.4 - The goal kick will be taken from the ground, the ball will be placed on any point of the line that delimit the goal area.
+- 8.3.1 - The goal kick will be taken from the ground, the ball will be placed on any point of the line that delimits the goal area.

-- 8.4.1 - Opponents remain outside the penalty area until the ball is in play - the ball has been kicked out of the penalty area.
+- 8.3.3 - Opponents remain outside the penalty area until the ball is kicked and clearly moves.

 9 - Match Fields

 - 9.1 - All the playing fields are grass or artificial turf.

 - 9.2 - The fields will be divided into the different complexes in the area.

 - 9.3 - In case of bad weather conditions matches may be decided by penalty kicks or coin toss challenge.